MicrosoftDocs/sysinternals/sysinternals/downloads/rootkit-revealer.md

 Registry scan is in progress.
 Values that change frequently include timestamps such as the Microsoft SQL Server uptime value, shown below, and virus scanner "last scan" values.
-You should investigate any reported value to ensure that its a valid application or system Registry value.
+You should investigate any reported value to ensure that it's a valid application or system Registry value.

 HKLM\\SOFTWARE\\Microsoft\\Microsoft SQL